Illinois sees first legal sales of recreational marijuana

 Althoff cautioned that recreational marijuana may not be consumed in public and added that like all new products, it may be a little expensive.

 “We hope that down the line it will become less expensive,” she said.
-“The message from the industry is not promoting or opposing, it’s the state of Illinois made it legal and we’re here to provide a safe and a quality product for those who wish to consume.
-We encourage our customers to be responsible.”
+“The message from the industry is not promoting or opposing, it’s the state of Illinois made it legal and we’re here to provide a safe and a quality product for those who wish to consume.”

-Mary Yazel-Muska, 65, told the Chicago Tribune that she planned to celebrate her purchase from a dispensary in suburban Mundelein with champagne and edibles at home with her boyfriend.

-“I’m a responsible human being,” Yazel-Muska said. ”I own a home.
-I worked for a bank as a fraud investigator for 20 years.
-I rescue dogs.
-I volunteer.
-I take care of my 93-year-old mother.
-It’s not like we’re all a bunch of hippies.”
+In Illinois, nearly three dozen dispensaries have been issued licenses to sell recreational marijuana.
+State officials said up to 75 additional licenses will be granted by May.

 Cannabis sales could generate $250 million for Illinois by 2022, according to estimates by state officials.

-Pritzker’s administration said “Illinois has achieved a monumental milestone” with the launch of legalized cannabis.

-It “includes communities left behind for far too long, creates good jobs and expunges thousands of records for those who have lost out on opportunities and ends prohibition,” said Toi Hutchinson, senior advisor to the governor for Cannabis Control.

-But a national alliance that opposes marijuana legalization said Tuesday night that marijuana commercialization is a bad idea.
+A national alliance that opposes marijuana legalization believes marijuana commercialization is a bad idea.

 “In the end, big pot only cares about being able to peddle its addictive, highly potent products in disadvantaged communities as it takes its playbook from big tobacco,” said Kevin Sabet, president of Smart Approaches to Marijuana.
 “This what we have seen in every single state that has gone down this road, and we have no reason to expect Illinois’ experience to be any different.”